-IN OUR REGION, NEARLY 40% OF HOUSEHOLDS STRUGGLE TO MEET THEIR BASIC NEEDS.
+IN OUR REGION, MORE THAN 40% OF HOUSEHOLDS STRUGGLE TO MEET THEIR BASIC NEEDS.

 If people can’t meet their basic needs, they’ll never be able to create stable households.
 That’s why United Way works to ensure families in our region have access to programs and services that help them meet the basic needs of housing, food, child care, transportation, technology, health care, and that promote economic stability.
 With our partners, we help families get out of crisis — and stay out.